BetyDobre/University-code/README.md

 ends when there are no more squares to be explored or the players either cannot move or they found the treasures already.

 ## Proiect3_POO
-Implemented a manual Multiset with all specific operations
+Implemented a manual Multiset with all specific operations.